SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 `/k:<project-key>`|[required] Specifies the key of the analyzed project in {instance}
 `/n:<project name>`|[optional] Specifies the name of the analyzed project in {instance}.
 Adding this argument will overwrite the project name in {instance} if it already exists.
 `/v:<version>`|[recommended] Specifies the version of your project.
-`/d:sonar.login=<token> or <username>`| [recommended] Specifies the [authentication token](/user-guide/user-token/) or username used to authenticate with to {instance}.
+`/d:sonar.token=<token>`| [recommended] Specifies the [authentication token](/user-guide/user-token/) used to authenticate with to {instance}.
 If this argument is added to the begin step, it must also be added to the end step.
+`/d:sonar.login=<token> or <username>`| [deprecated] Specifies the [authentication token](/user-guide/user-token/) or username used to authenticate with to {instance}.
+If this argument is added to the begin step, it must also be added to the end step.
-`/d:sonar.password=<password>`|[optional] Specifies the password for the {instance} username in the `sonar.login` argument.
+`/d:sonar.password=<password>`|[deprecated] Specifies the password for the {instance} username in the `sonar.login` argument.
 This argument is not needed if you use authentication token.
 If this argument is added to the begin step, it must also be added on the end step.
 `/d:sonar.clientcert.path=<ClientCertificatePath>`|[optional] Specifies the path to a client certificate used to access {instance}.
 The certificate must be password protected.
 `/d:sonar.clientcert.password=<ClientCertificatePassword>`|[optional] Specifies the password for the client certificate used to access {instance}.
 Required if a client certificate is used.
 `/d:sonar.verbose=true`|[optional] Sets the logging verbosity to detailed.
 Add this argument before sending logs for troubleshooting.